pinskylab/how_we_work/onboarding.md

 ----------

 1. Read the [Lab Working Agreement](https://github.com/pinskylab/how_we_work/blob/master/working_agreement.md).
+2. If you're a PhD student, check out Malin's [Notes on a PhD Degree](phd_guide.md) (also has some useful postdoc-related resources)
 1. Read the [Lab Data Management Policy](https://github.com/pinskylab/policies/blob/master/data-management.md).
 1. Write an [Independent Development Plan](https://myidp.sciencecareers.org), share it with Malin, and set up a time to discuss it.
 1. Make a [GitHub](https://github.com/) account and a Google account if you don't have them yet (note that a UCSC account is also a Google account).